NLmeng/CustomGPT/README.md

 # CustomGPT

+## This current implementation has deprecated because of security updates.

 This project provides GPT-Plus subscribers the ability to use their GPT-4 in python without having access to GPT-4's API.
 It provides a class that substitute the actual API; it will essentially use https://chat.openai.com/chat in the background.
 This also supports the usage of older versions of GPT, this way you don't have to pay for the openai-API usage or wait for the API's waitlist.

 ## .env setup